NicolasMacak/NoReviews/README.md

 ## Overview

 This chrome extension will hide ratings on movie portals that I use.
-I am quite affected by these reviews.
-To know opinions of other makes creating my own, harder.
+I am quite influenced by these reviews.
+To know opinions of other makes creating my own, harder.  <br>
-Extension will be available for sites:
+Extension will be available for portals:
 - https://www.csfd.cz/
 - https://imdb.com